allanNAIT/allanNAIT.github.io/dmit1530/module2/module2.md

 ---
-Layout: page
+layout: page
-Title: Module 2 - Web Component Styling Part A
+title: Module 2 - Web Component Styling Part A
 ---

 In the first part of the module we will focus on web fonts and font styling with CSS.
 Students will learn how to build functional, responsive navigation that hides behind a toggle icon for small mobile screens, but displays as regular horizontal navigation for wider screens.
 And lastly, we will explore display positioning properties to alter the position of individual elements.